-- 135. The Local Authority, through the Director of Public Health, advocates for the health of the population and provides the local leadership for its improvement and protection.
+- 135. The Local Authority, through the Director of Public Health provides the local leadership in seeking assurance that appropriate plans for a range of infections and communicable diseases are in place for their Local Authority area.
 This supports and compliments the statutory duty in planning for, and responding to, emergencies that present a risk to the public's health. - 136.
-The DPH leads and oversees the statutory public health responsibilities of the local authority and has a duty to write an independent annual report on the health and health needs of the population, which the Local Authority must publish. - 137.
-The Supplemental Substance Misuse Treatment and Recovery Grant (SSMTRG) was provided to local authorities to enhance the delivery of treatment and recovery systems as part of the implementation of the Government's 10-year Drug and Alcohol Strategy. - 138.
-The SSMTRG funding is time limited to develop the short-term plans to accelerate progress toward delivering the longer-term ambitions of the national strategy and enables the pump priming of interventions and services.
-The current allocation of funding ends in March 2025, with no announcement from government regarding continued funding from April 2025.
+The Supplemental Substance Misuse Treatment and Recovery Grant (SSMTRG) has was provided to local authorities to enhance the delivery of treatment and recovery systems as part of the implementation of the Government's 10-year Drug and Alcohol Strategy. - 137.
+This funding is time limited to develop the short-term plans to accelerate progress to deliver the longer-term ambitions and pump prime interventions and services.
+The funding ends in March 2025 with no announcement regarding continued funding from government yet.